WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 - Resellers of on-chain assets or operators of marketplaces and exchanges
 - DAOs and other on-chain communities
 - Policy-makers and regulators surveying technical possibilities for compliance frameworks for on-chain assets
-- Developers of "decentralized apps" (dapps) and other on-chain applications
+- Developers of "decentralized apps" (dApps) and other on-chain applications

 This paper isn’t intended for asset holders or end-users in general, as we expect they should benefit from sound regulation unlocking mass adoption via